Tayntons (LS) Limited is committed to protecting and respecting your privacy.

 - Our file storage provider, Restore

-- AML, credit reference and fraud prevention agencies
+- AML, ID, credit reference and fraud prevention agencies

-- Our professional advisors (including accountants, bankers, and auditors)
+- Our professional advisors (including accountants, auditors, banker and financial advisors)

 - Our insurers